SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Retinitis pigmentosa

-Most of the RHO gene mutations responsible for retinitis pigmentosa alter the folding or transport of the rhodopsin protein.
-A few mutations cause rhodopsin to be constitutively activated instead of being activated in response to light.
-Studies suggest that altered versions of rhodopsin interfere with essential cell functions, causing rods to self-destruct (undergo apoptosis).
+Most of the RHO gene variants that are responsible for retinitis pigmentosa lead to an altered version of rhodopsin that interferes with essential cell functions, causing rods to self-destruct.
 Because rods are essential for vision under low-light conditions, the loss of these cells leads to progressive night blindness in people with retinitis pigmentosa.

 More About This Health Condition